 Why Mormons Might Overlook their Own Scriptures

 When we study the actual scriptures themselves, does it make reading them less necessary if we know Joseph Smith has already stated his interpretation of those particular verses?
 If so, why should we study anything, if some former church president or general authority has already spoken on the matter?
-Where do we get the idea that the scriptural understanding of church leaders of a certain level are automatically authoritative?
+Where do we get the idea that the scriptural understanding of high-level church leaders are automatically authoritative?
 Is this idea scriptural, or does it matter?

 The Melchizedek=Shem proponents might also argue that in Doctrine and Covenants 138:41, President Joseph F. Smith is quoted as having seen, in a vision of the spirit world, “Shem, the great high priest…” D&C 138 is taken from Joseph Fielding Smith’s transcript of a vision which he said his father had dictated to him two weeks after having received it, which was soon thereafter printed in the Church-owned newspaper Deseret News.
 To be precise, we’re not discussing whether Shem was a great high priest or not, but whether he was Melchizedek.
 Nevertheless, assuming the transcript provided to the Deseret News contained no supplementation by his son, might we validly ask ourselves whether Joseph F. Smith’s account was influenced by the teachings of his predecessor, John Taylor, whose counselor he had been in the First Presidency, and whom he says he also saw in this same vision?